fridaysystems/inventory-presser/readme.txt

 = 14.12.2 =
 * [Fixed] Fixes a bug in the photo rearranger Gallery Block when comparing photo numbers.
 * [Fixed] Fixes a bug when saving vehicles to prevent duplicate meta values for meta registered as singles.
+* [Fixed] Fixes a bug where all search queries sitewide were joined to the taxonomy term tables.
+Vehicle data in terms is mirrored in post meta, so this was no longer necessary.
+* [Fixed] Fixes a JavaScript bug when loading photo sliders on vehicle singles where the vehicle only has one photo and a carousel is not displayed.

 = 14.12.1 =
 * [Fixed] Fixes a bug introduced in 14.12.0 in the Grid widget when Show Captions is enabled.